blue-cut/blue-cut.github.io/_posts/2020-08-02-introduction-to-quadtrees-for-games.markdown

 # Why Quadtrees ?

 Let's say you are creating a game.
-A lot of games rely on some sort of physical engine : you probably wan't your characters to run, fly, dance or shoot lasers according to a set of rules.
+A lot of games rely on some sort of physical engine : you probably wan't your characters to run, dance or shoot lasers according to a set of rules.

 A very common task is collision detection : given the set of all entities in a game world, which entities are colliding together ?
 Usually, bounding boxes are attached to entities, and those are used to determine collisions.
 A simple bruteforce algorithm might be to check, for each possible pair of bounding boxes, which ones are actually colliding.